ulysseherbach/harissa-sandbox/docs/source/index.md

-# Welcome to Harissa's 🌶 documentation!
+# Welcome to Harissa docs

 % harissa documentation master file, created by sphinx-quickstart on Wed Oct 25 10:13:37 2023.
 % You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.